sheyll/extensible-effects-concurrent/README.md

 All processes except the first process are **`spawned`** by existing processes.

-When a process **`spawns`** a new process, both are mutually **linked**, and the former is called *parent* and the other *child*.
+When a process **`spawns`** a new process they are independent apart from the fact that the parent knows the process-id of the spawend child process.

-Process links form a trees.

-When a parent process dies, the child processes dies as well.

-If on the other hand a child dies, the parent will not die unless the child *crashed*.

-A parent might also react by *restarting* the child from a defined starting state.
+Processes can **monitor** each other to be notified when a communication partner exits, potentially in unforseen ways.

+Similarily processes may choose to mutually **link** each other.

+That allows to model **trees** in which processes watch and start or restart each other.

 Because processes never share memory, the internal - possibly broken - state of a process is gone, when a process exits; hence restarting a process will not be bothered by left-over, possibly inconsistent, state.

-Erlang such parent processes are call *supervisor* processes in Erlang.

-In order to build **supervision trees** the `Process` effect allows:

-- Interrupting and killing Processes
-- Process Monitoring
-- Process Linking
-- Timers and Timeouts
+### Higher Level Abstractions

+Processes can receive only message of type `Dynamic`.

+In order to leverage Haskells type-safety, a bit of support code is available.

+There is a **data family** called **`Api`** allowing to model **calls** and **casts**, as well as event management and process supervision.

 These facilities are very important to build **non-defensive**, **let-it-crash** applications, resilient to runtime errors.

+### Additional services

 Currently a custom **logging effect** is also part of the code base.